 - Enter your registered username and your password on wordpress.

-- Once you’ve logged in, click “My Site” on the top left part of the page.
+- Once you’ve logged in, click “My Site” at the top left part of the page.

 - On the left column of the page, you can see the link “Blog Posts”.
 Click the “Add” button next to it.